Braian Lluy

 Braian Emanuel Lluy (born 25 April 1989) is an Argentine professional footballer who plays as a right-back for Douglas Haig.

 Career

 Lluy came through the Racing Club youth development system to make his debut in the Avellaneda derby aged 19.
 He came on as a second-half substitute on 21 February 2009 in the 2–0 away defeat to Independiente.
 He made his first start for the club on 4 April 2009 in a 1–0 home win against River Plate.
 During the Apertura 2009 he featured in the majority of the club's games.
-On August 24, 2013, Lluy signed with Greek side Asteras Tripoli a two years' contract.
+On August 24, 2013, Lluy signed with Greek side Asteras Tripolis a two years' contract.